EasyX-Community/Energi-Masternode-Setup-Guide/README.md

 - NEVER let anyone install your Masternode for you!
 This guide will help you :)<br />
 - NEVER let anyone access your Masternode with ANY remote access tools (ssh, ftp, TeamViewer, etc.)<br /><br />
 - I will NEVER direct message you unless you message me first.
 You can find `MooCat ( pool.easyx.cc ) #4182 UID: 409032031713099788` on this Discord server: [https://discord.gg/pUUJKYB](https://discord.gg/pUUJKYB) <br /><br />
 - Only send your assets to the [Energi Nexus](https://nexus.energi.network/).
 Make sure the URL is correct `https://nexus.energi.network/` and the SSL certificate is valid.
 If you are using this guide, you are responsible for your assets and where you send them.
-As a courtousey we will remind you of this again.
+As a courtousey we will remind you of this again.<br /><br />

 __Throughout this guide__ you will find referral links, all that I ask is that you use them to support my work.
 Should you modify these instructions that you keep the referral links there - unless your new instructions use another service not already referred.
 I also ask that you leave these warnings and notices here.